realbig/ambassador-docs/shortcodes.md

 **Parameter List**
 - type: "client", "lender", or "agent".
 The user to use from the active entry.
 Omit to use currently logged in user
 - field: User meta field to output.
 - avatar_size: If "field" is set to "avatar", this can be used to set the size to output.
-Options: "full", "medium", "thumbnail" (defaults to "thumbnail")
+Options: "full", "medium", "thumbnail"
 - error_message_active_record: If used, the parameter value will be output as an error message if no active entry is selected